Tsurezure Agent OPS

 In particular, the design where swapping a URL lets you see provider, model, status, duration, tokens, cost, prompt, and response is quite powerful as a first observation layer.

-On the other hand, LLMOps is not complete with AI Gateway alone.
+On the other hand, AgentOps is not complete with AI Gateway alone.
 Internal app traces, RAG search results, agent tool calls, user feedback, and evaluation scores need to be designed separately.

 In this article, I organized AI Gateway’s basic logs and the design concepts for advancing observability.
 However, there are still items left unverified in terms of implementation.

-Error-case logsCases designedExecute invalid model, invalid API key, and invalid body for comparison
+Error-case logsCases designedInvalid model, invalid API key, and invalid body should be compared separately

-Payload storage controlOrganized from official specsVerify the behavior of cf-aig-collect-log-payload: false
+Payload storage controlOrganized from official specscf-aig-collect-log-payload: false needs a focused behavior check

-MetadataOrganized from official specsVerify filtering by feature, env, and experiment
+MetadataOrganized from official specsFiltering by feature, env, and experiment needs a focused behavior check

 CostOrganized as an estimateDecide how to handle the gap from provider billed amounts

-Honestly, if I skip this and move on to “advanced observability,” the article will become unfriendly again.
-I should first run the four patterns — normal case, error case, no payload logging, and with metadata — and confirm what is and isn’t visible on the AI Gateway logs screen.
-Only then is it reasonable to expand into OTel and Logpush.
+Honestly, skipping that boundary and moving straight to “advanced observability” would make the article unfriendly again.
+The four patterns — normal case, error case, no payload logging, and with metadata — are the minimum set for confirming what is and is not visible on the AI Gateway logs screen.
+Only after that does it make sense to expand into OTel and Logpush.

 As a side note, an LLM app’s real work starts after it “just works.”
 How do you watch it, how do you fix it, and how do you operate it safely?
 AI Gateway feels like it’s positioned just right for that entry point.